 Members will be appointed for up to a two-year term and may be reappointed for additional terms.
-If any vacancies occur during the life of the Committee, NTIA will notify the Committee Management Officer.
-Depending on the needs of the agency, NTIA will recommend that the Secretary fill vacancies and will strive to do so no later than six (6) months after the position is vacated.
+If any vacancies occur during the life of the Committee, depending on the needs of the agency, NTIA may recommend that the Secretary fill vacancies and will strive to do so no later than six (6) months after the position is vacated.
 When filling vacancies, the DFO may recommend any of the following:

 - a.
 A new solicitation for new nominations published in the Federal Register in accordance with regular procedures; or - b.
-Selection of a replacement from an existing list of candidates with nominations received within the previous one year. - (7) Subcommittee Balance.
-Not applicable. - (8) Other.
+Selection of a replacement from an existing list of candidates with nominations received within the previous year. - (7) Subcommittee Balance.
+Not applicable.

+- (8) Other.
 Not applicable. - (9) Date Prepared/Updated.
-February 17, 2017.
+November 12, 2021.